-Before becoming a president, in 2012, Mohamed Morsi had not been known to most Egyptians, including those who identify with the Muslim Brotherhood.
+Before becoming president, in 2012, Mohamed Morsi had not been known to most Egyptians, including those who identify with the Muslim Brotherhood.
 Morsi’s marginal victory with 51.7% against Ahmed Shafik, the former military aviator and the last prime minister of Mubarak’s regime, marked a plot twist in the decades-long rivalry between the military institution and the Muslim Brotherhood.

-Morsi’s victory was widely celebrated by western media and academics as a step towards containing Islamists within an organized political system.
+Morsi’s victory was widely celebrated by Western media and academics as a step towards containing Islamists within an organized political system.
 But, inside Egypt, there was a heightened sense of shock and defeat, especially among the liberal and pro-democracy activists.
-The majority of the young Egyptians, who participated in the revolution against Mubarak, had not planned or expected to see Egypt turning into an Islamic theocracy governed by the Muslim Brotherhood in presidency and the far-right extremists of the Salafist movement, in parliament.
+The majority of the young Egyptians, who participated in the revolution against Mubarak, had not planned or expected to see Egypt turning into an Islamic theocracy governed by the Muslim Brotherhood in the presidency and the far-right extremists of the Salafist movement, in parliament.

-Meanwhile, the majority of Egyptians, pushed by fear of losing the secular Egypt that they know under the pressure of systematic Islamization of the state by the new rulers, chose to quietly retreat to their safe caves of apathy.
-“The couch party” was the term used by analysts to describe this phenomenon of Egyptians sudden withdrawal from political participation, at that time.
+Meanwhile, the majority of Egyptians, pushed by fear of losing the secular Egypt that they knew under the pressure of systematic Islamization of the state by the new rulers, chose to quietly retreat to their safe caves of apathy.
+“The couch party” was the term used by analysts to describe this phenomenon of Egyptians' sudden withdrawal from political participation, at that time.
 The political ascendance of the Islamists instigated a shuffle in the relationship dynamics between the Islamists, the military, and the general public.

 First, the Muslim Brotherhood turned against the military generals.
 On the first week of August 2012, nearly one month after Muslim Brotherhood’s Mohamed Morsi was seated as president, Morsi fired the two most popular leaders of the Armed Forces: Field Marshal Mohammed Tantawy, the Minister of Defense, and his Army Chief of Staff, General Sami Anan.
 Together, Tantawy and Anan had complete control over the military for years.
 Both commanders were highly respected by the Egyptian public and counterpart militaries, worldwide.
 Ironically, what the Muslim Brotherhood thought was a bold step to control the military institution, turned out to be their most unwise decision.
 The new Minister of Defense, Abdel Fattah El-Sisi, who was appointed by Morsi after the removal of Tantawy played a tremendous role in overthrowing the Muslim Brotherhood regime from power, a few months later.